alejolagosm/alejolagosm/README.md

-👋 Hi, I’m Alejandro, a developer interested in front-end and data science.
+👋 Hi, I’m Alejandro!

+Developer passionate about front end development and design, and all things regarding data.

-Currently I'm working at FluidAttacks, a cyber security company, as security developer, contributing to the development of an automated tool to search deterministic vulnerabilities in the source code.
+Currently I'm working for FluidAttacks as security developer.
+Part of the team that develops SKIMS, an open source tool to search deterministic vulnerabilities in source code.

-I have experience working with Javascript and Python, using frameworks such as React.
+I have experience working mainly with Javascript and Python.

-I am passionate about front end development and design, and all things regarding data.

-Recently, I have taken a deep interest in using dash to develop web applications.

-I'm a self taught developer, with certifications such as DS4A Cohort 6 and Data Science from Coder House.
-Currently, I'm studying a full-stack bootcamp at fullstackopen.com/

 See my portfolio at alejolagos.netlify.app

 You can contact me by:
 - Email: alejandrolagos.dev@gmail.com
-- Phone/Whatsapp/Telegram: +573185740991
 - Linkedin: alejandrolagos1
-- Twitter: alejolagos12

 Thank you for reading!